 After the stops, the problems.

 "Unfortunately Montoya passed me during the pit stops.
-The balance was not very good with a lot of petrol and improved a bit as the car lightened up.
+The balance was not very good with a lot of fuel and improved a bit as the car lightened up.
 The problem lasted throughout the race, so much so that we tried to solve it by changing the tyre pressure and adjusting the front wing.
-The second set of tires worked better and I managed to get closer to Michael".
+The second set of tyres worked better and I managed to get closer to Michael".

 "I didn’t see it, when I arrived they were waving yellow flags.
-They told me later.
+They told me about it later.
 That’s when I was third.
 I was not able to recover and behind my back Alonso did not worry me, so I slowed down to avoid problems.
 Considering the difficulties I had, a place on the podium is not to be despised".

 "There are seven Grands Prix left at the end of the season and we will do everything to get back in the lead.
 We have the car and drivers to succeed".